songfanli/personal-webpage/index.md

 ## About Me

-I am currently a Postdoctoral Fellow at Hong Kong University of Science and Technology (HKUST).
+I am currently a Postdoctoral Fellow at Hong Kong University of Science and Technology (HKUST) under the supervision of Prof. Mo Li.
+I was a Reaserch Fellow at NTU.

 ## Research Interests